FociSolutions/Orbital-Docs/_pages/docs/architecture/server.md

 The title of the Mockdefinition that was least recently uploaded will take precedence; this means that if B was uploaded before A, and if B contains a matching endpoint, then A won’t be considered (or any others after it.)

-Here are some examples (A, B, and C are identical mockdefinitions except the responses are different.
+Here are some examples (A, B, and C are identical Mockdefinitions except the responses are different.
 “A” and “B” are the names of the Mockdefinitions):

 - If A is uploaded and then B, A’s endpoint matches.